immersve/immersve-docs/docs/guides/funding-card-spending.md

 ### Wallet Funding for Development and Testing

-To ensure that integrators are able to obtain sufficient ERC-20 tokens to facilitate development and testing, Immersve uses an ERC-20 token contract that allows tokens to be freely minted as needed.
+To ensure that integrators can obtain sufficient ERC-20 tokens to facilitate development and testing, Immersve uses an ERC-20 token contract that allows tokens to be freely minted as needed.

-In non-production environments any transaction returned by [get spending prerequisites](/api-reference/get-spending-prerequisites) with actions related to ERC20 smart contract will refer to the "IMMUSDC" token.
+In non-production environments, any transaction returned by [get spending prerequisites](/api-reference/get-spending-prerequisites) with actions related to ERC20 smart contract will refer to the "IMMUSDC" token.
 The "IMMUSDC" token has a `mint` function allowing for the unlimited minting of the token to any wallet address.

 One particularly convenient way to get the necessary tokens is to use the Polygonscan interface.